c-f-h/c-f-h.github.io/hugosite/content/post/computing-intersections/index.md

 ```

 However, checking all pairs of subtriangles against each other is too expensive (\(\mathcal O(n^2)\), with
-``n = subTriangles.size()`` routinely in the thousands or tens of thousands), even if first doing
+``n = subTriangles.size()`` routinely in the thousands or tens of thousands), even when preceded by
 a cheaper bounding box check.
-We need a spatial datastructure to speed it up.
+We need a spatial data structure to speed it up.

 ## Finding candidate pairs using a Bounding Volume Hierarchy (BVH)